-NX: Assessment of the axillary lymph nodes is not possible if, for example, a person has already undergone surgery to remove them.
+NX: There is no information about the nearby lymph nodes, or assessment of the axillary lymph nodes is not possible.
+For example, a person may have already undergone surgery to remove them.

-N1: Micrometastases or cancerous cells are present in 1–3 axillary lymph nodes, or the nodes inside the breast, and show very small amounts of cancerous cells.
+N1: Micrometastases or cancerous cells are present in 1–3 axillary lymph nodes or the nodes inside the breast.

 N2: In this stage, 4–9 axillary lymph nodes have cancerous cells.
 A doctor also uses this stage to indicate that the nodes inside the breast have developed cancer.
 These nodes are known as internal mammary nodes.

-N3: This stage takes into account a broad spectrum of outcomes, as follows:
+N3: This stage can indicate a range of outcomes, such as: